tfeldmann/organize/README.rst

  - File extension
  - Regular expression
- - Built in detectors for 1&1 Invoices, VDI Papers and more.
+ - Last modified date
+ - Filename

 *Actions* (what you can with your files):

- - Move
+ - Move files
+ - Copy files
+ - Rename files in place
  - Run shell command
  - Run inline Python code
  - Move into Trash
- - Print
+ - Print something to the console

 If you miss a feature please file an issue.
 Pull requests are very welcome!